 When Surgery is Used to Treat Lung Cancer

 The first important decision about surgery is choosing when to operate and when not to operate, because not everyone with lung cancer will benefit from surgery.
 Furthermore, some people diagnosed with lung cancer may not be good candidates for surgery based on functional testing.
-There are two categories of lung cancer: small cell lung cancer and non-small cell lung cancer.
+There are two categories of lung cancer: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
 (Figure 1) Surgery is not usually used to treat people with small cell lung cancer, although some exceptions exist.
 Most of this chapter will discuss non-small cell lung cancer.

 Surgery for Non-Small Cell Lung Cancer

 Non-small cell lung cancer includes several different subtypes (Figure 1), but the treatment for all these subtypes is similar.
 After a person is diagnosed with non-small cell lung cancer, the decision to proceed with the surgery is based on two factors: (1) the stage of cancer and (2) the ability of the patient to function without the cancerous portion of the lung.
 We will discuss these two factors in the next two sections of this chapter.

 Figure 1: Lung Cancer, as seen through the microscope.
 A: Small cell carcinoma.
 B: Squamous cell carcinoma.
 C: Adenocarcinoma.
 D: Adenocarcinoma with lepidic features.
 B, C, and D are all different types of non-small cell lung cancer